 In October 2023, the FASB issued ASU No. 2023-06, "Disclosure Improvements: Codification Amendments in Response to the SEC's Disclosure Update and Simplification Initiative" ("ASU 2023-06").
 ASU 2023-06 amends U.S. GAAP to reflect updates and simplifications to certain disclosure and presentation requirements referred to FASB by the Securities and Exchange Commission ("SEC").
 The targeted amendments incorporate 14 of the 27 disclosures referred by the SEC into codification.
 Each amendment in ASU 2023-06 is effective on either the date on which the SEC's removal of the related disclosure requirement from Regulation S-X or Regulation S-K becomes effective, or on June 30, 2027, if the SEC has not removed the requirements by that date.
-The Company is currently evaluating the impact this update will have on its Consolidated Financial Statements.
+The Company is currently evaluating does not believe the impact this update amendments in ASU 2023-06 will have on its Consolidated Financial Statements, a material impact in any of the Company's current disclosures.